Docs › Getting started › The web app

 The ribbon icon in the layer panel opens the snapshot menu.
 Snapshots save the current state of a session so you can return to it.
 They also record the session history that produced the snapshot, so when you re-open one the full history is available too.

 • Create a snapshot — saves to in-browser storage.
-These are session-scoped and deleted when the tab closes or the page is reloaded.
+These are session-scoped and intended to be temporary; Mapshaper tries to clean them up when the tab closes or the page reloads.
 For anything you want to keep, Save snapshot to file writes a .msx file you can re-open later.

 • View session history — a shortcut for typing history in the console: prints the full sequence of commands that produced the current state.